Base Stations improve calls to mobiles.

 A number of factors affect the range of two way radios.
 Transmit power, antenna efficiency, height above ground and surrounding terrain are some of the factors to take into account.

 If a base station is used, range is improved by the external antenna on the roof of the building.
 The higher the antenna, the better the range.
 (See the caveat to this further down).

 Unfortunately, a standard base station will only improve base to mobile calls.
 Mobile to mobile communication isn’t helped at all.
 For this we need a repeater.

 In two way radio systems, poor mobile to mobile range is a fairly common problem.
 This can be due to either large obstructions or simply distance between radios.

 A repeater is a type of base station which can be used to improve the coverage of a radio system.

 It works by receiving a radio signal on one frequency and simultaneously re-transmitting the signal on another frequency.

 Repeaters are useful in extending radio range.
-If two users are too far apart to receive each other, a repeater located between them would effectively, hop or bounce the signal.
+If mobiles are too far apart to receive each other, a repeater located in the centre of the coverage area will effectively, hop or bounce the signal.

 Repeaters also work well at overcoming “line of sight” limitations.

-Install a repeater at the top of the hill and the radios can now see the repeater’s antenna… and communicate.
-The height of the repeater also gives the added bonus of increased range.
+Installing a repeater at the top of the obstruction allows mobiles to “see” the repeater’s antenna… and communicate through the repeater.
+The height of the repeater also gives a bonus of increased range.